QuantEcon/lecture-python-intro/lectures/intro.md

   name: python3
 ---

-# Python Programming for Economics and Finance
+# Computational Economics and Finance for Undergraduates

-This website presents a set of lectures on Python programming for economics and finance, designed and written by [Thomas J. Sargent](http://www.tomsargent.com/) and [John Stachurski](http://johnstachurski.net/).
-This is the first text in the series, which focuses on programming in Python.
+This website presents a set of lectures for undergraduates focusing on computational economics and finance, designed and written by [Thomas J. Sargent](http://www.tomsargent.com/) and [John Stachurski](http://johnstachurski.net/).x

 For an overview of the series, see [this page](https://quantecon.org/python-lectures/)